readthedocs/ethicalads.io/content/pages/learning-hub/advertiser-guide.md

 from compelling branding to optimized landing pages but it pays to not overlook the image and text copy.

-The average click through rate (CTR) for display ads on Read the Docs is around 0.12%.
+The average click through rate (CTR) for display ads on across the EthicalAds network is around 0.10%.
 The best ads perform more than **three times better** than that.
 Here are some features of high quality ads: